What’s so famous about Gobi?

 The wild camels are also able to withstand freezing temperatures.
 This is because the camel has a thick coat of fur that helps to keep it warm in the coldest desert conditions.

-The camel is a popular means of transportation for people and goods.
+The camel is a popular means of transportation of people and goods.
 The camel is also used as a source of milk, which is an important source of nutrition for people living in the desert.

 4. Gobi Desert plants